Russia – Mt Elbrus (South Route)

 For summit day, be prepared to trek for 12 – 16 hours in mountaineering/double boots with crampons starting at pre-dawn and in extreme cold temperature of -10°C to -20°C.

+The climb can still be challenging, especially for those new to ice and snow peak.
 A pair of mountaineering/ double boots with crampons can easily weigh 2kg on each foot.
 Aside from the weight, mountaineering/double boots often feel rigid and difficult to walk in because of the structure.
 Add in a backpack load of 5-6kg, the ice and snow terrain and the altitude, the climb can be a tough challenge, demanding a high level of fitness, endurance and strength.

 Equipment and Gear